Apple Valley, Minnesota Therapists

 Mental Health Resources for Apple Valley

-For people considering thoughts of suicide or in a mental health crisis, there are several resources that only require a quick phone call for help.
+For people considering thoughts of suicide or in a mental health crisis, several resources only require a quick phone call for help.
 Here are a few resources that can be useful to individuals in Apple Valley with mental health concerns:

 Working with a therapist is important for receiving long-term care and discovering a treatment plan that is best for you.